7 Types of Arguments in Argumentative Essays

 Essay example (fallacy): Citing a celebrity's views on climate policy as scientific evidence, fame and scientific expertise are different things.

-A note on Abductive and Analogical reasoning Two other logic types you may encounter in philosophy courses are abductive reasoning (choosing the most plausible explanation for a set of observations) and analogical reasoning (arguing that because two things are similar in known ways, they are likely similar in one more way).
-Both appear occasionally in argumentative essays, abductive reasoning when you're arguing that your explanation of an event is more plausible than alternatives; analogical reasoning when you're drawing a comparison between two situations to transfer a judgment from one to the other.
-But they are less common in standard argumentative essay assignments than the five types above, and both carry specific risks (abductive arguments can be undermined by a better explanation; analogical arguments can be weakened by identifying a relevant difference).
-If your essay uses either, make sure you're aware of those vulnerabilities.
+A note on Abductive and Analogical reasoning: Two other logic types you may encounter in philosophy courses are abductive reasoning (choosing the most plausible explanation for a set of observations) and analogical reasoning (arguing that because two things are similar in known ways, they are likely similar in one more way).
+Both appear occasionally in argumentative essays but are less common in standard assignments than the five types above, and both carry specific risks (abductive arguments can be undermined by a better explanation; analogical arguments can be weakened by identifying a relevant difference). |

 Assignment type | Best argument structure | Logic type inside it |